kyrylogr/kyrylogr.github.io/index.md

 ## Short bio
 I have relevant education, experience and passion in the area of software development.
 I have been developing software professionally for more than 15 years, mainly using C++, Oracle, CORBA.
-Most of the experience is related to banking software.
+Most of the experience is related to banking software, windows desktop development.
 I also did dozen of successful smaller projects / migrations using C++ and other languages (tcl, html, javascript).
 I try to improve my skills by reading, watching related videos, taking online courses.

 ## Programming languages and technologies